Increasingly mobile sea ice risks polluting Arctic neighbors

-The movement of sea ice between Arctic countries is expected to significantly increase this century, raising the risk of more widely transporting pollutants like microplastics and oil, according to new research from CU Boulder.
+The movement of sea ice between Arctic countries is expected to significantly increase this century, raising the risk of more widely transporting pollutants like microplastics and oil between neighbouring coastal states, according to new research from McGill University in collaboration with University of Colorado Boulder, Columbia University, and Arizona State University.

 Increased interest in off-shore Arctic development, as well as shipping through the Central Arctic Ocean, may increase the amount of pollutants present in Arctic waters.
-And contaminants in frozen ice can travel much farther than those in open water moved by ocean currents.
+And contaminants in ice can travel much faster than those in open water moved by ocean currents.

-"This means there is an increased potential for sea ice to quickly transport all kinds of materials with it, from algae to oil," said Patricia DeRepentigny, doctoral candidate in the Department for Atmospheric and Oceanic Sciences.
+"This means there is an increased potential for sea ice to quickly transport all kinds of materials with it, from algae to oil," says researcher Patricia DeRepentigny from University of Boulder Colorado.
 "That's important to consider when putting together international laws to regulate what happens in the Arctic."

-Historically, floating masses of Arctic sea ice could survive for up to 10 years: building up layers, lasting through each summer and not moving very far during any given year.
+Historically, floating masses of Arctic sea ice could survive for up to 10 years: building up layers, lasting through each summer and mostly melting locally with a small fraction being transported to other regions.
 As the climate warms, however, that pattern has been changing.

 Different emissions scenarios

-"That was really eye opening," said DeRepentigny.
-"The follow-up question then was: How is this going to play out in the future?
-It opened a really big box of new questions."
+"The trend was particularly clear looking at the pre-2000 and post-2000 observational records when a clear acceleration of the sea ice decline was apparent," said Tremblay.
+"The natural extension of this work, given that global climate models reproduce this observed trend, is to look at the future of ice exchange between neighbouring states of the Arctic."
+For instance, Svalbard (an archipelago part of the kingdom of Norway) will see an increasingly large amount of sea ice formed along the Russian coastline and melting in its coastal waters.

-So the researchers used a global climate model, together with the Sea Ice Tracking Utility (SITU) - which DeRepentigny helped develop - to track sea ice from where it forms to where it ultimately melts during the 21st century.
+The researchers used a global climate model, together with the Sea Ice Tracking Utility (SITU), which was developed by the team, to track sea ice from where it forms to where it ultimately melts during the 21st century.

 The researchers considered two different emissions scenarios: the more extreme "business as usual" scenario, which predicts warming of 4 to 5 degrees Celsius by 2100, and a warming scenario limited to 2 degrees Celsius, inspired by the Paris Agreement.
 They then modeled how the sea ice will behave in both these scenarios at the middle and the end of the century.